 There are several trails to choose from at the Agua Hedionda Lagoon.
 Today, we are going to explore the Hubbs Trail which is situated closest to the Ocean at the northwestern portion of the lagoon.

 Agua Hedionda Lagoon-Hubbs Trail

 This article is a continuation of my epic adventure examining the Agua Hedionda Lagoon Discovery Center, which also included hiking the Discovery Center Trail.
 So for more in-depth information on the Discovery Center and all the other trails, please click here.

 Looking straight down the middle of the photo- the smokestack belongs to the Encina Power Station owned by NRG Energy, which uses the lagoon’s water to cool the power plant.
-Because of this, the Encina Power Station is considered the “steward” of the lagoon and is in charge of dredging every 2 to 4 years.
+The Encina Power Station is considered the “steward” of the lagoon and is in charge of dredging every 2 to 4 years.

-As a result of this dredging (removal of sand and silt), the Agua Hedionda Lagoon is also used by two aquaculture businesses: the Carlsbad Aquafarm that raises Blue Mussels, Pacific Oysters and Ogo (edible seaweed); as well as, the Hubbs-Seaworld Research Institute that runs a White seabass hatchery.
+As a result of this dredging (removal of sand and silt), the Agua Hedionda Lagoon is also used by two aquaculture businesses.
+These include the Carlsbad Aquafarm, which raises blue mussels, Pacific oysters, and Ogo (edible seaweed); as well as the Hubbs-Seaworld Research Institute that runs a White seabass hatchery.

 The Wild Radish, pictured above lives and dies in one year.
 It is considered a habitat threatening invasive species.

 Did you notice the loud humming in the background and the silt in the water?
 The Encina Power Plant was dredging the lagoon today.